Construction Injuries: Key Takeaways

 A mandatory insurance in most states, paid by your employer, workers’ compensation typically covers medical costs, wage and disability benefits for employees who suffer job-related accidents.
 The benefits may vary from state to state.

-Although you are not permitted to file a personal injury claim against your employer, you have the right to sue third-parties that you deem responsible for your construction accident.
+Although you are not permitted to file a personal injury claim against your employer, you have the right to sue third parties that may be responsible for your construction accident.

 Filing a claim after a construction accident allows you to seek various types of damages in a personal injury case, including:

-- Punitive damages, if your injury resulted from grossly negligent behavior of a responsible party
+- Punitive damages, if your injury resulted from the grossly negligent behavior of a responsible party

-A personal injury lawyer can help you determine the best course of action when it comes to filing a claim against the at-fault party, and guide you throughout the injury settlement process.
+A construction accident lawyer can help you determine the best course of action and guide you throughout the injury settlement process.

-How Can Spar & Bernstein Help You Pursue Compensation After A Construction Injury
+How Can Spar & Bernstein Can Help You Pursue Compensation After A Construction Injury?

 Some of our many success stories include: